AhmedSayedSaid/ATmega32_Drivers/README.md

 - Measurement using ATmega32A's input capture unit.
 - Signal source: Arduino pin 5.

 ## Test Case for SPI Communication with Arduino Slave

 ### Objective
-To validate the SPI communication between an ATmega32A master and an Arduino slave.
+To validate the SPI communication between an ATmega32A master and an Arduino slave as the code for both is included.

 ### Test Procedure
 - **Setup**: Configure the ATmega32A as an SPI master and the Arduino as an SPI slave.